LegerChronicle/LegerChronicle.github.io/page/3about.md

 New members are always welcomed to drop in, and general student submissions and inquiries can be sent to legerchronicle@gmail.com.
 See the 'Contact Us' page for more details.

-We thank you for your support and patronage!
+We thank you for your ongoing support and patronage!<br/>
 Our next issue will be out within the new year.

-###### est. November 4th, 2019.
+est. November 4th, 2019.